- 🥇

 Small edges get eaten by fees.
 Ensure expected profit exceeds costs.

-You can go direct to Polymarket, but Coinrithm offers advantages:
+You can go straight to Polymarket, but CoinRithm adds a few advantages:

 |---|---|---|